gdalmaso96/PepperPotCheck/README.md

 -- 05.12.2022 --
 Now any correlation matrix can be sampled using the relative correlation method.
 The correlation matrix is 5d.

+Started fit including the centroids, the momentum distribution and the 7 correlations (15 parameters).
+The statistics in the single run has been halved from 1e6 to 5e5 to execute each trial faster.
+After a few trials needs to be checked.